 And as usual, in order to rectify the problem, you may need to find the cause of it first.
-So, today I want to bring to your attention 3 biggest bedtime mistakes which usually are responsible for disrupted sleep of your little prince.
+So, today I want to bring to your attention the 3 biggest bedtime mistakes that usually are responsible for the disrupted sleep of your little prince.

 Bedtime routine plays a big role when it comes to your child’s sleep.
 It’s not only the time of preparing your little one to bed, but it’s the time when you can connect with him, and have a peaceful moment by reading a bedtime story or singing a song together.

 You are probably questioning yourself now, what could go wrong during this quality time with my little one?

 If the baby keeps waking up during the night or early morning, the first thing to look at is the time of bedtime.

 The studies have shown that an infant’s body clock is set to a bedtime between 6:30 p.m. and 8 pm.
 So, I suggest you follow your child’s body clock than trying to fight against that.